 where $H(z)$ is defined in Eq.~\eqref{eq:Hxv}; $q$, $z$, and $q_\bs$ are defined in Eqs.~\eqref{eq:zq}--\eqref{eq:zq01}; and $A_1$, $A_2$, and $A_3$ are defined in Eqs.~\eqref{eq:paulot-bs-h1} and \eqref{eq:paulot-bs-h23}.

-It is worthwhile checking the circumstances in which the improvement of \citet{paulot2015asym} makes a difference to the approximations of \citet{hagan2002sabr} with \citet{obloj2007fine}'s correction.
+It is worthwhile checking the circumstances in which the refinement of \citet{paulot2015asym} makes a difference to the approximations of \citet{hagan2002sabr} with \citet{obloj2007fine}'s correction.
 To begin with, the leading order term, $(q_\bs/q)H(z)$, is the same as that of \citet{obloj2007fine}.
 Although the expressions of $h_\bs$ in Eqs.~\eqref{eq:hagan-bs} and \eqref{eq:paulot-bs} look different, they have the same value at the money ($k=1$)\footnote{This is stated by \citet[\S 4.3]{paulot2015asym} without proof.}.
-Indeed, we purposely introduce $A_1$, $A_2$, and $A_3$ to decompose $h_\bs$ in such a way that the three terms correspond to those in Eq.~\eqref{eq:hagan-bs-h}, respectively:
+Indeed, we have purposely introduced $A_1$, $A_2$, and $A_3$ to decompose $h_\bs$ in such a way that the three terms correspond to those in Eq.~\eqref{eq:hagan-bs-h}, respectively:

 The limits of $A_1$ and $A_3$ can be easily derived from the expansions, Eqs.~(\ref{eq:sinh}) and (\ref{eq:Hseries}), respectively.
-As the limit of $A_2$ requires additional algebra, \ref{apx:converge} provides the detail.
-Therefore, \citet{paulot2015asym} is distinguished from \citet{hagan2002sabr} and \citet{obloj2007fine} only on out-of-the-money strike prices ($k\neq 1$).
-Since the dependency on $k$ is manifested through $z$ and $z$ is proportional to $\vov/\alpha$, we also expect \citet{paulot2015asym}'s refinement to be more pronounced when the $\vov/\alpha$ ratio is large.
+The limit of $A_2$ requires additional algebra, which is placed in \ref{apx:converge}.
+Therefore, \citet{paulot2015asym} is distinguished from \citet{hagan2002sabr} and \citet{obloj2007fine} only for out-of-the-money strike prices ($k\neq 1$).
+Since the dependency on $k$ is manifested through $z=(\vov/\alpha)\,q$, we also expect \citet{paulot2015asym}'s refinement to be more pronounced when the $\vov/\alpha$ ratio is large.